Back to All Events

 • Center for Rural Livelihoods 80574 Hazelton Road Cottage Grove United States (map)

-So often pottery is presented in a classroom environment with commercial bags of clay and pre-programmed kilns, making the source of our materials and the lineage of the craft invisible.
 Pottery is an ancient art, intrinsically tied to the land, inspiring our belonging to it as we shape the things we need up from the ground.
-For this very reason, using local clays in can be profoundly meaningful.
+For this very reason, using local clays is profoundly meaningful.
 It slows down our “production” mindset and allows us to tune into the immense ecological and geological narrative we are apart of.

 Shaping Earth and Fire immersion is a devotional week of wild embodiment, creative exploration through clay, and community ritual.